cezarpauna/TestRepoCreation/README.md

    ```

 ## Contributing
-If you'd like to contribute to this project, feel free to open an issue or submit a pull request!
+We welcome contributions!
+Please feel free to submit a pull request or open an issue.

 ## License
-This project is open-source and available under the MIT License.
+This project is licensed under the MIT License.